-From Foal To Race Race Day Events
+Race Day Events

 Another is the Fairyhouse Easter Festival.
 This famous festival takes place over three days during the Easter bank holiday weekend.
+The BoyleSports Irish Grand National Steeplechase takes place on Easter Monday.
+This is one of the most anticipated events of the racing calendar year.